Flexcar: History

 In January 2007, Flexcar changed their billing structure of their hourly rentals.
 These changes replaced their flat fee for a variable pricing plan, which calculated cost on peak and non-peak hours with mileage limited to 150 miles per day.
 Members were notified on the organization's website and by letter that, "[v]ariable pricing provides two benefits.
 Members with flexible schedules can now save money by reserving the car during its 'off-peak' time, in this case, on the weekend.
-Because some members will shift their trips to 'off-peak' times, the car’s availability should also improve during its 'peak' times as well."
+Because some members will shift their trips to 'off-peak' times, the car's availability should also improve during its 'peak' times as well."

 On October 30, 2007, Flexcar executives announced a merger with car-sharing rival Zipcar.
 The merger consolidated the operations of the two corporations.
 Executives from both companies, in the announcement of the merger, stated that the Flexcar headquarters in Seattle would be closed, possibly resulting in the loss of jobs as operations transferred to Zipcar's headquarters in Boston.

 In 2023, Flexcar opened a facility in Charlotte.
 The company also announced an expansion in Massachusetts and new monthly car plans.

 In 2024, Flexcar expanded into Rhode Island.

 In 2025, Flexcar announced a new headquarters in Boston, and Flexcar members surpassed 200 million miles driven in Flexcars.
+The company also added Mercedes models to its fleet.

+In 2026, Flexcar opened two new locations in Atlanta.
+The company also surpassed 300 million miles driven, expanded to the West Coast with locations in San Jose and Richmond, California, and opened its first location in New York.